Kapendev/parin/TOUR.md

     mixin addGameStart!(gameStart, 640, 360);
     ```

-    This function is the entry point of your game.
+    This function is the starting point of your game.
 It runs only one time, and in this example, it locks the game resolution to 320 pixels wide and 180 pixels tall, and the `updateWindow!gameLoop()` call starts the game loop.
-    The `mixin addGameStart!(gameStart, 640, 360)` line might seem a bit complex right now, but it's a special Popka call that makes sure the `gameStart` function runs when your game starts and creates a game window that is 640 pixels wide and 360 pixels tall.
+    The `mixin addGameStart!(gameStart, 640, 360)` line might seem a bit complex right now, but it makes sure the `gameStart` function runs when your game starts and creates a game window that is 640 pixels wide and 360 pixels tall.

+In essence, a Popka game typically relies on two key functions:

+* A game loop function.
+* A game start function.